 Conduction of 01 Practical : 20 Marks

 Viva Voce : 45 Marks

 Practical Record Book : 25 Marks

 Internal Viva-Voce : 10 Marks

-Tot al : 100 Marks

 Any four practicals shall be conducted/administered by each student.
 One practical will be given to each student in a practical examination.
 The marks shall be awarded jointly by internal and external examiners.
 However, HOD will act as coordinator of the examination.